kenrupogisalahat/FB-AutoShare/README.md

-# LUMAGDAZZ FB Share Tool
+# Lumagdazz FB Share Tool

 A web application for automating Facebook post sharing with anti-spam protection.